 The Children’s Museum of Indianapolis is the world’s largest children’s museum at a mind-boggling 482,950 square feet.
 Beyond being the largest, it’s also widely considered the best children’s museum in the United States.
 Beloved by kids and adults alike, the museum offers a multitude of hands-on exhibits.

 There are so many other popular exhibitions here as well.
 These include a functioning carousel, a 5-story blown glass exhibit, and the Dinosphere.
-Kids will get a kick out of meeting life-sized dinosaurs in an interactive landscape.
-With so much to do, families could easily dedicate an entire day to exploring the largest children’s museum on Earth.
+Kids will get a kick from meeting life-sized dinosaurs in an interactive landscape.
+With so much to do, families could easily dedicate an entire day to exploring Earth’s largest children’s museum.

 And if you and the gang are looking for a hotel near the Children’s Museum of Indianapolis, the SpringHill Suites by Marriott Indianapolis Keystone is a nice option.
 The youngsters will love the massive pool at SpringHill, while everyone will love the proximity to restaurants.